ChenyangShi/ChenyangShi.github.io/_pages/about.md

 Hello.
 This is Olivia Shi's home on the web!

 Now, I am a senior student at Southwest Jiaotong University.
 My research interests are:
-* Natural Language Processing, Data Science, Machine Learning and related area.
+* Computational Social Science, Data Science, Machine Learning and related area.
-* Specifically NLP applications for social science, social media, and social commonsense.
+* Natural Language Processing for social science and social network.